townmath/cisp400-reader/_sources/function-overloads/guidelines.rst

       If you wanted to change the max number of guesses to 10, how many places do you need to remember?
       And this is just one file.
-      These kinds of duplications can become insiduous as prgrams grow.
+      These kinds of duplications can become painful to maintain as programs grow.
       They can quickly get out of control.

       Finally, this is just a pet peeve of mine: